NCAR/dart-developers-guide/src/private.md

 - Collaborators require a private repo for development.
 - You want to have content for the DART team only.

-If you want to use Github with a private version of the DART repo with your collaborators.
-You can create a new private repository on Github, for example <https://github.com/your-private-repo>, and use this new private repo as a remote.
+If you want to use GitHub with a private version of the DART repo with your collaborators.
+You can create a new private repository on GitHub, for example <https://github.com/your-private-repo>, and use this new private repo as a remote.
 Follow the same conventions for [feature branch workflow](./feature-branch.md)